BRIEF BIOGRAPHY ON JOHN R. BUCHTEL and The Griffin

 made a splendid challenge to this great desire of his heart that he made it the supreme object of his benevolence.
 It gave him the crowning opportunity to do for his city and for his church the one thing above all others he longed to do.
 And, from the first, he stood for co-education.
 He took the broad and sane view that, if education means the training and the enriching of the human mind and spirit, then there is every reason why the colleges should be open to women as freely as to men.

-To Buchtel College Mr. Buchtel gave almost his entire fortune.
+To Buchtel College, Mr. Buchtel gave almost his entire fortune.
 If judged not merely by the amount of his gifts, but by their proportion to all his possessions, he must rank as one of the greatest of benefactors.
-In 1870 he gave $31,000; during the next twelve years he gave various sums totalling $138,828, and eventually his total gifts to Buchtel College amounted to almost half a million dollars.
+In 1870 he gave $31,000; during the next twelve years he gave various sums totaling $138,828, and eventually, his total gifts to Buchtel College amounted to almost half a million dollars.

 We speak of this great and good man as dead.
 But in the deeper sense he is not dead, nor can he ever die.
 In the lives of hundreds of men and women who have been made wiser, happier, and better by the education made possible for them by his munificence, "his soul goes marching on."
 His living monument is the institution into which he breathed the breath of life.
 John R. Buchtel is immortal in the Buchtel

 College that was, the Akron University that is, and the still greater institution that is to be.

 Biography of John Buchtel (father of John R. Buchtel) from the Centennial History of Summit County, Doyle 1908: